wolfgangsk07/ImageDependency/README.md

 ## 2. Evaluating
 ## 3. Predicting

-All three processes are implemented in a single Python script svsToExpr.py:
+All predicting processes are implemented in a single Python script svsToExpr.py:
 **`
 from svsToExpr import process_svs_to_expression result=process_svs_to_expression("./","test.svs","BRCA")
 `**

-We provide a demonstration script showing how to use the workflow:
-**`demo.py`**

 ---